-Principles of consolidation
+Principles of consolidation (b)

-(i) Trusts

-The Trusts (Sony Foundation Australia Trust and Sony Foundation Children's Camp Charitable Trust) are all entities over which the Trustee (Sony Foundation Australia Limited) has control.
+(i) Trusts The Trusts (Sony Foundation Australia Trust and Sony Foundation Children's Camp Charitable Trust) are all entities over which the Trustee (Sony The Trusts (Sony Foundation Australia Trust and Sony Foundation Children's Camp Charitable Trustee is exposed to, or has rights to, variable returns from its Foundation Australia Limited) has control.
 The Trustee controls an entity when the Trustee is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
 The Trusts are fully consolidated from the date on which control is transferred to the Trustee.
 They are deconsolidated from the date that control ceases.

 Intercompany transactions, balances and unrealised gains on transactions between the Trusts and the Trustees are eliminated.
 Unrealised loss are also eliminated unless the transaction provides evidence of an impairment of the transferred asset.
-Accounting policies have been changed where necessary to ensure compliance with policies adopted by the Truste and the Trustee.
+Accounting policies have been changed where necessary to ensure compliance with policies adopted by the Trusts and the Trustee.